sincos1016/macro/README.md

 # macro
-for automatic finish rogue training in Ragnarok Online.
+For automatic finish rogue training in Ragnarok Online.

+The original verison is copy from somebody shared in OpenkoreTW forum.